cdk8s-team/cdk8s/docs/basics/helm.md

 charts.

 !!! note
     You will need helm to be [installed](https://helm.sh/docs/intro/install/) locally for this feature.

-!!! note
     For accessing private helm repositories, you must be authenticated to the repository in a way that the `helm pull` command recognizes.

 The following example adds the [bitnami/redis](https://github.com/bitnami/charts/tree/master/bitnami/redis)